ma3mool/ma3mool.github.io/_pages/about.md

 I was very fortunate to be the recipient of the
-[Mavis Future Faculty Fellowship](https://publish.illinois.edu/engr-mavis/), to be invited to the [7th Heidelberg Laureate Forum](https://www.heidelberg-laureate-forum.org/), and to recieve multiple awards for teaching and mentoring undergraduate students.
+[Mavis Future Faculty Fellowship](https://publish.illinois.edu/engr-mavis/), to be invited to the [7th Heidelberg Laureate Forum](https://www.heidelberg-laureate-forum.org/), and to receive multiple awards for teaching and mentoring undergraduate students.
 Prior to joining UIUC, I completed my BSE from [Princeton University](https://ece.princeton.edu/), where I was the recipient of the John Ogden Bigelow Jr. Prize in Electrical Engineering.